 The "Bar" and "Bat Mitzvah" ceremonies are yet another example of the integration of the family in Jewish religious celebrations.
 Generally, a child becomes Bar Mitzvah (male) or Bat Mitzvah (female) at age 13, after completing a course of study which usually extends over a number of years.
-Family and friends gather in the synagogue for a religious service celebrating this joyous occasion.
-Many congregations have classes for adults who may never have experienced a Bar or Bat Mitzvah ceremony.
-After a period of study, they, too, can become Bar or Bat Mitzvah.
+Family and friends grade and the substantial course for adults who may never have experienced a period of study, they, too, can become Bar a period of study, they, too, can become Bar